 Dean Bonlie, DDS

-has been involved in full-time research and development in bio-magnetism for the twenty-four years.
-His scientific theory on the action of magnetism on living tissue has been validated numerous studies, making him a widely accepted authority in this field.
+has been involved in full-time research and development in bio-magnetism for twenty-five years.
+His scientific theory on the action of magnetism on living tissue has been validated by numerous studies, making him a widely accepted authority in this field.
 He is a past president of the North American Academy of Magnetic Therapy.
 Dr. Bonlie has been interviewed extensively on radio, TV and webinars.
 He gives workshops and lectures regularly across North America.

 Sylvia Burgos Toftness

 Born and raised in the Bronx, Sylvia transplanted to the upper Midwest to be a television/radio reporter at KDAL TV, Duluth, Minnesota in the early 1970s.
 After more than forty years in communications, today Sylvia and her husband David raise 100% grass-fed beef on their farm, Bull Brook Keep, in northwestern Wisconsin.
 Although breeding and raising grass-fed/grass-finished cattle is a full-time job, their mission is about more than delicious, healthful beef.

 Sylvia and Dave are committed to sustainable and transparent farming, and host farm visits every month of the year.
 Sylvia also taps her background to build city-farm connections via her blog, From the Bronx to the Barn.
 On Saturday mornings, Sylvia produces and co-hosts Deep Roots Radio, a show where she interviews farmers, scientists, educators, film makers, chefs, policymakers and investigative journalists from all across the country.
 Their expertise and perspectives help listeners connect the dots between what we eat and how it’s grown.
 Broadcast and streamed live from WPCA Radio 93.1 FM, Amery, Wisconsin, listeners are farmers and food lovers nationwide.